Getting Ready for the ICFP 2008 Programming Contest

 Like last year the prospects for my participation in the ICFP Contest was not looking good.
 None of my team mates from last year’s team seemed to be able to participate, and neither did I myself.
 The weekend of the contest was packed with family business.
 And on top of that, when the weekend arrived I was sick Friday night and Saturday.

 However, Sunday evening I had some free time and I decided that I would take a crack a the contest just to see what it was about.
-Judging from the discussion mailing-list it quite fun and interesting.
+Judging from the discussion mailing-list it sounded quite fun and interesting.
 The first phase of the contest task was to implement a 14-instruction virtual machine called UM and when that was running you should use it for running the provided codex for the operating system UMIX.

 So I registered my team KFL and started to implement my UM in SML.
 The first thing I did was to implement an instruction decoder that could translate a 32-bit word into an SML datatype.
 Then I wrote a function that read in a file of 32-bit words encoded in big-endian as four 8-bit words each.
 And then maped my decode function over the Vector of words.
 For this task the SML Basis Library really shined: